handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

     // Reset all of your plugin class properties to their default values here. this.configuration = null;

-    // The super method takes care of clearing the hook connections and assigning the 'false' value to the 'this.enabled' property. super.disablePlugin();
+    // The `BasePlugin.disablePlugin` method takes care of clearing the hook connections
+    // and assigning the 'false' value to the 'this.enabled' property. super.disablePlugin();
   }